-Photo: GoN Ministry of Irrigation May 2015
+Photo: GoN Ministry of Irrigation

-25 December Mr. Sushil Gyawali appointed as CEO October 2015 DUDBC Design Catalogue Vol. 1 published.
+25 December Mr. Sushil Gyawali appointed as CEO

+DUDBC Design Catalogue Vol. 1

+published.
 The catalogue states "It is not mandatory for households to select a design from this catalogue, and they are free to prepare house designs outside of the catalogue but these designs must comply with the National Building Code".

 Photo: Chetraj Ojha, DLPIU

-21 December Reconstruction Act 2072 issued and NRA's Policy Act formed
+21 December (Reconstruction Act 2072 issued and NRA's Policy Act formed

-7 December

 National Consultation Workshop on the draft National Plan of Action for Safer Building Construction prepared by the Ministry of Urban Development (MoUD) and Department of Urban Development and Building Construction (DUDBC)

-DECEMBER

-OCTOBER

-NOVEMBER

 October 2015 - March 2016: Winterisation support of 10,000 NPRs in cash or in-kind support provided based on Shelter Cluster guidance.

 September 2015 - March 2016, unrest in the Terai and blockade at the borders

 Photos: Shelter Cluster, Nepal

-HRRP Phase 1 launched. led by IOM and UN Habitat, taking over responsibility for supporting the coordination of the housing recovery efforts from the Nepal Earthquake Shelter Cluster.
+HRRP Phase 1 launched, led by IOM and UN Habitat, taking over responsibility for supporting the coordination of the housing recovery efforts from the Nepal Earthquake Shelter Cluster.

-(shelter cluster 4w)

-115 Partner Organisations reporting emergency shelter support
+115 Partner Organisations reporting emergency shelter support (shelter cluster 4w)

-The Nepal Shelter Cluster reverts to preearthquake form as a standing cluster focusing on preparedness and contingency planning Shelter Cluster Construction challenges during Winter (November - February) 15 January CBS Detail Damage Assessment starts
+The Nepal Shelter Cluster reverts to preearthquake form as a standing cluster focusing on preparedness and contingency planning

+Shelter Cluster

+15 January CBS Detail Damage Assessment starts